 Trane offers a variety of heat pumps that range in efficiency (from 14 SEER to a 20 SEER units) and features, including the Weather-Guard top that can only be found on select Trane Heat Pump and Air Conditioning products.
 These Weather-Guard tops are specifically designed to keep pine needles, leaves, branches (kids find ways to keep busy in the backyard!) and debris out of the outdoor unit fan.
 Not only are they functional, but they look great too!

 Trane equipment is also known for being Unstoppable!
-As a Trane Comfort Specialist, we want only the best for our customers, and that means installing a quality product that can withstand all elements.
+As a Portland heat pump repair, installation and maintenance contractors, we want only the best for our customers, and that means installing a quality product that can withstand all elements.
 That's why all Trane products are tested to extremes, from harsh winds to baseball-sized hail:

-Choosing the best equipment means determining the most reliable brand and a reliable contractor.
+Choosing the best equipment means selecting a reliable brand and a reliable Portland heat pump repair, installation and maintenance contractor from Able Heating and Cooling.

 Most contractors are out the door once the installation takes place, leaving the job only 90% complete.
 However, at Able Heating & Cooling we make sure to check the airflow, run the equipment in all modes, check the temperature rise in each cycle, and make sure everything is running smoothly before we leave the home.
 And, once a year passes, we like to come back to perform a 20 Point Precision Tune Up on the equipment to ensure your new system is running properly and efficiently.